 Gulf Islands National Seashore, Gulf Breeze, Perdido Key, and Pensacola, FL

 The best of the beaches, coastal marshes, nature trails, and marine life.
-Also includes Ft.
-Pickens and Ft.
-Barrancas
+Includes:

 Things to know

-The pass admits all children under 16 and up to three adults with the 4th grader.
-It also covers one passenger vehicle (for sites that charge vehicle entrance fees).
-The pass does NOT cover parking fees, excursions, rentals, or special tours.
+- This pass is good for children under 16 and up to three adults with the 4th grader.
+It also covers one passenger vehicle at parks that charge vehicle entrance fees.

 Have you visited any of these locations?
 Which is your favorite?
 Which historical area is best for a family road trip?
 Post your suggestions in the comments!